seqyuan/cc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to review tomato graft omics project data analysis code documentation
+Welcome to review scCESC project data analysis code documentation
 ===================================

-Code for analysis Duan yundan's tomato omincs data (RNA, metabolic, sugar) of grafting condition
+Code for analysis scCESC

 .. toctree::
    :caption: Contents: